-The Minor and Intermediate Proficiency Certificate in Korean at Drexel both develop language competence and cultural sensitivity.
-Our Korean program takes a communicative and culture-based approach to learning and provides students with access to a world of opportunities, including study abroad and international co-op-placements.
+The Korean program takes a communicative and culture-based approach to learning and provides students with access to a world of opportunities, including study abroad and international co-op-placements.
 Our program offers an Intermediate Proficiency Certificate in Korean plus an Asian Studies minor that requires 12 credits of Korean, Chinese, or Japanese.
 Nearly 80 million people speak Korean as their first (native) language.
 Global companies like Hyundai, Kia Motors, Samsung, and LG, are based in Seoul.
 Korea’s geographical proximity to China and Japan can make learning this language particularly useful for anyone interested in pursuing a technology career.

 International Standing: According to US News and World Report, South Korea is the 6th overall global exporter (mainly cars and technology) and has the 12th largest economy.

 Study abroad and international co-ops are integral to the Modern Languages program, and will no doubt be the highlight of your education.
 There is no better way to learn a foreign language, get a sense of your place in the globalized economy, discover other cultures, and broaden your perspective on American life and culture, than to go abroad.
 Korean language options include: